President, Karen Lewis

 Conference Registration Chair, Marie Moreno

 Marie D. Moreno was born in Chicago, Illinois and raised in Edinburg, Texas where she graduated from Edinburg High School.
-She attended Baylor University, before moving to Houston, graduating in 1995 from University of Houston with a Baccalaureate of Science in Information Technology.
+She attended Baylor University, before moving to Houston, graduating in 1995 from the University of Houston with a Baccalaureate of Science in Information Technology.
 Upon graduation, she worked in the Houston technology industry, finding her calling in education in 1995 with Houston Independent School District, Lee High School as a Career & Technology Education teacher.
 She taught for 3 years, was subsequently appointed as an Assistant Principal in 1999, while attending Texas Southern University where she earned her Master’s degree in Mid-Management and Texas Principal Certification in 2000.
 Lee High School represented the catalyst that has fueled her passion for teaching, mentoring, and student success.
 Lee High School represents students from 70 different countries, speaking 42 languages – with 3 of 4 students speak a language other than English as their first language.
 In 2005, she assumed the combined duties of Principal at Kaleidoscope Middle School (a Houston ISD Charter School), Las Americas Middle School, and Las Americas Early Childhood Development Center (located in the Southwest Houston-Gulfton area).
 In 2006, she transitioned the middle schools to a new location in the Gulfton community, where she continues to serve students and the community as Principal of Las Americas Newcomer (4-8) School.
-Las Americas is an English intensive school for recent immigrants with less than two years in country.
+Las Americas is an English intensive school for recent immigrants with less than two years in the country.
 In comparison to her early teaching years, Las Americas represents students from 32 different countries and 29 different languages, including Urdu, Nepali, Swahili, Arabic, and Vietnamese.

 Marie Moreno is a recognized member of the American Leadership Forum, Houston/Gulf Coast Chapter, Association of Hispanic School Administrators, Houston Association of School Administrators, and the Gulfton Youth Development Program.
 She is a featured speaker for the National Hispanic Professional Organization (NHPO), on the topic of Diversity Education in the 21st Century Classroom.
 She has also presented at Pearson’s SIOP Conference, TABE, MASBA, NABE, and TASBE regarding educating our new generation of students.
 She has helped districts across the nation in creating and supporting newcomer centers.
 She is currently working on contributing to a book entitled “Serving Our Underserved Children” by Linda Goldman set for publication in early 2017.